PaulKryptex/karlsen-helper/README.md

 1. Run  2-Node_And_Wallet.cmd - two cmd windows will appear - for wallet and for node.
 2. Wait until full sync (node window will show "block accepted" messages)

-## After this you may use other .cmd files
+### After this you may use other .cmd files
 - Balance.cmd - shows current balance
 - Send.cmd - send KLS to another address.

+## How to sync node faster
+Go to Karlsen discord https://discord.gg/NUeKN7vWp4 and find *useful-links* thread.
+Database snapshots are uploaded frequently.

 ## If something goes wrong
 If you want to run setup again you may delete Karlsend and Karlsenwallet folders in AppData\Local.